4paradigm/OpenMLDB/docs/en/deploy/compile.md

    docker run -it 4pdosc/hybridsql:0.4.4 bash
    ```

-3. Download the OpenMLDB source code inside docker container, and setting the branch into v0.4.4
+3. Download the OpenMLDB source code inside the docker container, and setting the branch into v0.4.4

    ```bash
    cd ~